k8sgpt-ai/docs/docs/tutorials/custom-rest-backend.md

 	// generate content by LLM
 	ragPromptTemplate := `Base on context: %s;
-	Please generate a response to the following query and response doen't include context, if context is empty, generate a response using the model's knowledge and capabilities: \n %s` prompt := fmt.Sprintf(ragPromptTemplate, strings.Join(x, "; "), req.Prompt) ctx := context.Background()
+	Please generate a response to the following query and response doesn't include context, if context is empty, generate a response using the model's knowledge and capabilities: \n %s` prompt := fmt.Sprintf(ragPromptTemplate, strings.Join(x, "; "), req.Prompt) ctx := context.Background()
 	completion, err := llms.GenerateFromSinglePrompt(ctx, llm, prompt)